jasonfb/common_core_js/README.md

 In this case a controller would be generated that would have NO before_action to authenticate the account, but it would still treat the current_account as the auth root for the purpose of loading the objects.

-Please note that this example would product non-functional code, so you would need to manually fix your controllers.
+Please note that this example would product non-functional code, so you would need to manually fix your controllers to make sure `current_account` is available to the controller.

 ### `plural=`